RemixFusion/docker-xenforo2/README.md

 - Nginx logging store to `.data/nginx`
 - XenForo add-ons store at `/addons`

+**Please take note of the directory which you use to store files.
+This directory, unlike most docker containers, uses local storage and if deleted will affect your XenForo installation.**

 ### Installation

 This requires open port `8023` and `9023` make sure the port was allowed in your environment.
 You can change the port to any other